Ceramic Tops

 Your sink has been treated superficially with a high performance sealing product providing full stain, light impact resistance and making it perfectly waterproof.
 A gentle soap with a medium pH, diluted in warm water will remove dirt and keep your finish like new.
 Alternatively, you could use a mixture of (1 ounce) of white vinegar on every (1 gallon) of warm water.

 Most household cleaners contain harsh chemicals that could damage the look and protection of the finishing.
 Ammonia-based glass and floor cleaners are an example of products that contain ingredients that have an adverse effect on the protection of your surface.
 Avoid using any sort of solvent, acids, cutting or abrasive materials for daily care.
 These products may attack the coating and reduce the waterproofness of your sink in time.
-In the unfortunate event that your coating will need to be redone, please contact your dealer for technical support and suggestions.
+Our Concrete tops are hard-mixed of natural material, this may slightly change the overall color to slightly darker or slightly lighter depending on the batch.

 COMPOSITE GRANITE/STONE